PikeNote/Rob-The-Game/README.md

 ## Installation

-You can down the game executable from our [releases](https://github.com/PikeNote/fbla-babey/releases/) page or in the [export](https://github.com/PikeNote/fbla-babey/tree/master/export) folder!
+You can down the game executable from our [releases](https://github.com/PikeNote/fbla-babey/releases/) page!
 Simply place the game anywhere on your system and double click it to run.

 ## Built with
 [GoDot](https://github.com/godotengine/godot) - Game Engine powering the game.
 The main scripting language is GDScript used throughout the code.